EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Training Omni-modal LLMs

 \subsection{Omni-modal Instruction Tuning}

-After the omni-modal text-centric alignment, the model learns fundamental vision-language (\eg, captioning) and speech capabilities (\eg, ASR and TTS).
+After the omni-modal text-centric alignment in Sec.~\ref{sec_speech_in}, the model learns the fundamental vision-language (\eg, captioning) and speech capabilities (\eg, ASR and TTS).
 However, instruction tuning is essential to better follow complicated user instructions and respond with vivid emotions.

 \paragraph{Emotion-enriched instruction data synthesis.} Due to the scarcity of omni-modal instruction data (\ie, dialogues involving images, speeches, and texts simultaneously), we opt for synthesizing omni-modal instruction data from existing text and visual instruction datasets.
 First, we select instruction data suitable for the vocal expression by filtering out the non-vocal data (\eg, code and mathematical formulas).
 Second, we clean the selected data to be more vocal by removing text formatting elements (\eg, $**$ and \textbackslash n\textbackslash n).
-Then, we obtain style labels for the remaining dialog contexts, including genders (\texttt{male, female}), pitches (\texttt{normal, low, high}), and emotions (\texttt{neutral, happy, sad, angry}), resulting in $24$ different speech styles.
-The style labels are obtained by prompting GPT-4o\footnote{https://chatgpt.ust.hk} to make reasonable inferences given the dialogue context.
-Finally, we convert the textual instructions and responses into speeches using the latest TTS tools (\ie, CosyVoice~\citep{du2024cosyvoice} and Azure AI Speech), and the style labels are used to control the style of the synthesized speech data.
-To further improve the diversity of the data, each instruction is synthesized by randomly selecting one of the 39 available speakers.
-Ultimately, we gather 120K speech-text and 110K speech-image data pairs in total.
-More details can be found in Appendix~\ref{app:data synthesis}.
+We then obtain style labels for the remaining dialog contexts, including genders (\texttt{male, female}), pitches (\texttt{normal, low, high}), and emotions (\texttt{happy, sad, angry, neutral}), resulting in totally $24$ different speech styles.
+The style labels are generated by prompting GPT-4o \footnote{https://chatgpt.ust.hk} to make reasonable inferences given the dialogue context.
+Finally, we convert the textual instructions and responses into speeches utilizing the latest TTS tools (\ie, CosyVoice~\citep{du2024cosyvoice} and Azure AI Speech), and the style labels are used to control the style of synthesized speech data.
+To further improve the diversity of the data, each instruction is synthesized by randomly choosing one of the 39 available speakers.
+Finally, we gather 120K speech-text and 110K speech-image data pairs.
+Check more details in Appendix~\ref{app:data synthesis}.